DevExpress/devextreme-documentation/concepts/05 UI Components/Diagram/50 How To/30 Restrict Operations/15 Restrict move shapes between contaners.md

-The example below demonstrates how to prevent users from moving a shape from one container to another.
+The example below demonstrates how to prevent users from moving a shape from one container to another:

 ##### jQuery